kdeldycke/awesome-iam/readme.md

 - [Logto](https://github.com/logto-io/logto) - Build the sign-in, auth, and user identity with this OIDC-based identity service.

+- [Authgear](https://github.com/authgear/authgear-server) - Open-source authentication-as-a-service solution.
+It includes the code for the server, AuthUI, the Portal, and Admin API.

 - [The Decline of OpenID](https://penguindreams.org/blog/the-decline-of-openid/) - OpenID is being replaced in the public web to a mix of OAuth 1, OAuth 2 or other proprietary SSO protocols.

 - [Why Mastercard Doesn't Use OAuth 2.0](https://developer.mastercard.com/blog/why-mastercard-doesnt-use-oauth-20) - “They did this to provide message-level integrity.
 OAuth 2 switched to transport-level confidentiality/integrity.” (which TLS provides) ([source](https://news.ycombinator.com/item?id=17486165)).